codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ## Making Jenkins Shared Library private

-In the examples I’m using in this post the referenced JSL is cloned from my public [repository](https://github.com/hoto/jenkins-shared-library/tree/1.0.4) on GitHub.
+In the examples I'm using in this post the referenced JSL is cloned from my public [repository](https://github.com/hoto/jenkins-shared-library/tree/1.0.4) on GitHub.
 By reference I mean this part:

 ```groovy
 jsl = library(